 CNF (Cloud-native Network Function)

-Moving to CNFs enables the digitalisation of network core and allows operators to benefit from the efficiencies promised by digitally native technologies.
+Moving to CNFs enables the digitalization of network core and allows operators to benefit from the efficiencies promised by digitally native technologies.
 This is crucial, as the efficiency of an operator’s network plays a critical role in achieving return on network investments, providing a fully digital customer experience, and rapidly innovating new services .
 The level of automation achieved in the network and the underlying IT platform, as well as the levels of standardization and utilization of infrastructure, is critical to the success of any CNF hosting platform.

 In fact, tier-1 operators such as Verizon and Vodafone are moving ahead with telco clouds that leverage open standards and have common containers, hardware infrastructure and automation tools which can host CNFs from a range of different network equipment providers.
 This enables the faster launch of new services and highly efficient management of applications and network loads across any telco infrastructure—in the core, on the edge and across radio access networks.